Save Money by Reducing Food Waste with Eco-friendly Food Storage

-Our food wastage habits come from our parents.
-If we are shown not to waste as a child, we will continue that behaviour as adults.
+Our food waste habits come from our parents.
+If we are shown not to waste food as a child, we will continue that behaviour as adults.
 But as adults, if we are used to wasting food, it is difficult to change.

 How to Avoid Food Waste

 The best ways to cut the losses is to honestly examine what you actually eat, draw up menus for the week ahead, and freeze or refrigerate leftovers so they do not spoil before you can eat them.